afrid0315/aws-azure-devops-interview_questions/azure.md

 ```

 #### 15. What is Microsoft Entra ID?
 **Answer** Microsoft Entra ID, formerly Azure Active Directory, is Microsoft's cloud-based identity and access management service.
 It provides features like single sign-on (SSO), multi-factor authentication (MFA), conditional access, role-based access control (RBAC), and more, to manage user identities and secure access to resources in the cloud and on-premises.
 (In Azure, to create VM we need resource group definitely likewise to create IAM we need to create Microsoft Entra ID.
 Previously it is called "Active Directory".
-Now name changed to "Entra ID".
+Now name changed to "Entra ID")
+User or groups assign roles
+Resources assign service account or service principal (resources means vm, storages,..)